6 key points that are attracting some of the biggest and best advisors to this bank-owned corporate RIA

 Fast-forward to 2010 when the bank tasked Bob Thornton, the President of the unit, to shake things up and transform First Republic into a major player.
 They philosophically doubled down and paid more than $100 million to acquire the iconic Los Angeles-based Luminous Capital—a $6 billion RIA at the time.
 They followed that with a second RIA acquisition of the $6.1 billion Constellation Wealth Advisors based in New York City and San Francisco.
 These two mega deals really put First Republic on the map—and, most importantly, on the minds of every top advisor in the country.

-What followed has been nothing short of extraordinary to watch as the once quiet wealth management unit now has about 150 high-caliber advisors under its umbrella.
+What followed has been nothing short of extraordinary to watch as the once quiet wealth management unit now has some 200 high-caliber advisors under its umbrella.
 These “Wealth Managers” as the firm calls them, joined First Republic from every major firm on the Street including Goldman Sachs, Morgan Stanley, UBS, and Merrill Lynch.
 And almost without exception, these are cream-of-the-crop, multi-million-dollar revenue generators with books at or exceeding $1 billion in assets under management.

 Awesome as it all sounds, what’s really extraordinary is this: Top advisors are quite discerning and a tough lot.
 To get them to move at all is exceptional, but to get them to move to a bank – and one that is lesser known than the biggest brand names – makes the story even more remarkable.

 What’s the big attraction?

 - A solid history: The bank has a pristine 35-year history and is considered to be one of the country’s premier private banks with over $142B in assets.
 It’s built a strong reputation through exceptional relationship-based service to high net worth individuals and families.

 - Plenty of assets: The wealth management unit ranks high on every list as one of the largest RIAs in the country with more than 200 advisors and $195B under management.

 - Entrepreneurial culture: For the independent-minded advisor not ready to go-it-alone, First Republic offers a great middle ground.